D-Official/PizzaTowerSwitch-FMOD/README.md

 # New method of distribution
 In order to decrypt the .bins found in the releases tab, you must:

 1. Grab the .bin from the releases tab that has a Pizza Tower version in its name that you own.
 (It will not work if you use the data.win for, say V1.1.053 with the encrypted bin labelled with V1.1.063.
-It has to match exactly.)
+It has to match exactly).
 2. Install Python and download the decrypt.py script found in this repository's source code.
 You can do this by clicking on the file on the GitHub page, and locating the small "Download Raw File" icon above the file contents.
 3. Copy the data.win from your Pizza Tower installation (Make sure it has NO MODS - it MUST be clean), the .py script and the .bin file to the same folder, and run the script.
 4. Enjoy your .nsp!